Checkmate, undefined behavior

 Here is (roughly) how I implemented my string to 64 bit integer function.
 Can you see what’s wrong with it?

-const int row_index = row - 1;
+in the line const int row_index = row - 1;

 This bug disturbed me, not because bugs like this are so unusual, but because none of my tests caught this and I only discovered the bug when I was tidying up some of the surrounding code.
 I was left shifting a 64 bit integer by at least 384 every time I called this function and yet it seemingly caused none of my tests to fail.
 After some investigation I concluded that for every single square on the chess board my code gave the right answer.
 This was unexpected to say the least.